JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 * CSV file
 * HTML file
-  * the html file uses Java Script and CSS files which are hosted on various CDNs (Content Delivery Network).
+  * the HTML file uses Java Script and CSS files which are hosted on various CDNs (Content Delivery Network).
 For details review the BuildHTML region in the AzGovViz.ps1 script file.
   * Browsers tested: Edge, new Edge and Chrome
-* MD (markdown) file
+* MD (Markdown) file
   * for use with Azure DevOps Wiki leveraging the [Mermaid](https://docs.microsoft.com/en-us/azure/devops/release-notes/2019/sprint-158-update#mermaid-diagram-support-in-wiki) plugin

 > Note: there is some fixing ongoing at the mermaid project to optimize the graphical experience: